adamschuetze/GoogleReadertoEvernote/README.md

 6. Click File>Project properties and click on 'User properties' tab.
 7. Define some Properties:

-Property: evernoteMail                  Value: <your Evernote email address>
+Property: evernoteMail                  Value: /<your Evernote email address/>

-Property: defaultNotebook_reader        Value: <the Evernote notebook you want to save article into>
+Property: defaultNotebook_reader        Value: /<the Evernote notebook you want to save article into/>

 Property: GoogleUsername                Value: <your Google email address>